Does Kratom Interact With St. John’s Wort?

 Key Takeaways: Is it Safe to Mix Kratom & St. John’s Wort?

-Yes.
-As long as responsible levels of both compounds are consumed, there should be minimal risk.
-But again, it’s best to talk with your doctor since these two tend to cause drug interactions.
+As long as you consume low doses of both compounds and separate each dose by at least two hours, there should be minimal risk.
+However, it’s best to talk with your doctor since these two tend to cause drug interactions.

 Nonetheless, if you take kratom daily as a treatment for some condition (chronic pain, withdrawal symptoms, anxiety, etc.), then you should be aware that the concomitant use of St. John’s wort will lower the effectiveness of kratom and thus interfere with your treatment.